ibiyemisi64/SENSE/flutter/alds/README.md

 - **Conduct Comprehensive Testing:**
   - Expand unit tests to cover more edge cases and ensure all functionalities work as expected.
-  - Implement integration tests to verify the interaction between different components of the app.
+  - Implement integration tests to verify the interaction between different components of the app and with CEDES.
   - Perform user acceptance testing (UAT) to gather feedback and make necessary adjustments.

 - **Deploy the App to Users:**